 The early Christians made … community by sharing the simple communion meal through which they remembered their Lord, and by a mouth-to-mouth kiss through which they shared their spirits in a conspiratio or breathing together,

-states Canadian radio broadcaster David Caley in a book on Austro-American social philosopher Ivan Illich’s views.
-[David Caley, The Rivers North of the Future.
+states Canadian radio broadcaster David Cayley in a book on Austro-American social philosopher Ivan Illich’s views.
+[David Cayley, The Rivers North of the Future.
 The Testament of Ivan Illich.
 House of Anansi Pr., 2005]

 So this is what it means to conspire.
 Rather than theorizing on others doing it, we are called to do it ourselves.
 Which brings me to a message published in our local gazette, the News & Notes 839.
 It says,